nicshrly/cse15l-lab-reports/lab1.md

 Once you reset your password, remotely connect by following these steps:
-1. if you use windows, download git by going to this link, selecting download, and complete the steps for installation: [https://gitforwindows.org](https://gitforwindows.org/)
+1. if you use windows, download git by going to this link [https://gitforwindows.org](https://gitforwindows.org/), selecting download, and complete the steps for installation
 ![Image](https://github.com/nicshrly/cse15l-lab-reports/blob/main/Screenshot%202023-04-10%20185256.png)